Abdul Jabbar Numan

-Abdul Jabbar Ahmad Abdul Wahab Numan (1949–2019) was an Arab artist of Yemen, who specialised in the field of plastic art in realist style.
+Abdul Jabbar Ahmad Abdul Wahab Numan (1949–2019) was a Yemeni Arab visual artist, who specialised in the field of plastic art in realist style.

 Biography

 Numan was born in Dhoban near the city of Taiz, where he began his studies and then completed in Aden.
 He then travelled to Cairo where he joined the Italian Art Institute, where he earned a bachelor's degree with distinction in 1973.